Expensify/App/help/travel.md

 6. Press **Trip Support** for assistance.

 If there are unexpected changes to your itinerary, such as a flight cancellation, Expensify’s travel partner **Spotnana** will reach out to provide updates.
 Note that any modifications, exchanges, or cancellations made through support will incur a $25 booking change fee.

+### [Configure Travel Policy] How do I set up a travel policy for my workspace?
+Workspace admins can create and update travel policies to establish travel rules for different groups of travelers.
+To configure a travel policy:

+1. Press the **Travel** tab and select **Book or manage travel**.
+2. Select the **Program** tab and choose **Policies**.
+3. Under Employee or Non-employee, press **Add new** to create a new policy.
+4. In the **Edit members** section, select the group of employees for the policy.
+5. Choose travel preferences to modify: General, flight, hotel, car, or rail.
+6. Press the paperclip icon next to each setting to de-couple it from the default policy.
+7. Update the desired settings and save changes.

+### [Demo Video] How can I watch a demo of Expensify Travel?
+To see how Expensify Travel works, watch the demo video:
+- The video provides a comprehensive overview of using Expensify Travel for booking and managing travel.

+### [Set Approval Method] How do I set the approval method for travel expenses?
+To configure the approval method for travel expenses in Expensify:
+1. Press the **Travel** tab and choose **Book or manage travel**.
+2. Navigate to the **Program** tab and select **Policies**.
+3. Under the General section, select the approval methods for Flights, Hotels, Cars, and Rail, choosing between Soft Approval, Hard Approval, or Passive Approval.

+### [Manage Travel Member Roles] How do I assign roles to travel members?
+To manage travel member roles within Expensify:
+1. Press the **Travel** tab and select **Book or manage travel**.
+2. Select the **Program** tab and choose **Users**.
+3. Press the name of the member whose role you wish to update.
+4. Press the **Roles** tab and select the desired role.
+5. Press **Save** to confirm the changes.

+### [Approve Travel Booking] How do I approve or decline a travel booking?
+To manage travel booking approvals effectively:
+1. Once an employee books a trip, you will receive an email notification with booking details.
+2. For **Soft Approval**, no action is required to approve, but to decline, follow the email prompt within 24 hours and press **Decline booking**, then **Deny Booking**.
+3. For **Hard Approval**, press **Approve booking** to confirm or **Decline booking** to reject, then follow the respective prompts.

 ## FAQ